AnsorK/Simple-Supreme-Checkout/README.md

 # Simple-Supreme-Checkout
-Basic script to checkout on Supreme
+Basic script to speed up checkout on Supreme

 Edit the code to change values